 What to do next?

 Choosing a therapist is a very personal decision.
 Every client is unique, and so is each therapy.
 This is why it is important to take time in the beginning to explore your needs, your difficulties and carefully think about how psychoanalytic psychotherapy can help you.

 When you first contact me you will have the chance to briefly tell me what it is you are looking for.
 If you wish we can then meet for an initial consultation in my consulting room in Central London (EC1), where we will be able to explore your issues in depth and think about what they might be related to.
 It is also an opportunity for you to consider how you feel working with me as a therapist.
 The consultation process happens over 2 to 4 meetings, and this is so we have enough time to think about your problems and how psychotherapy can help you develop and grow in different areas of your life.
 Read more about consultation for psychotherapy

-There is no obligation to continue, but if we both decide that psychotherapy is the way forward we will then discuss some important aspects of the treatment, such as: duration, frequency of sessions, fees, etc.
+There is of course no obligation to continue, but if we both decide that psychotherapy is the way forward we will then discuss some important aspects of the treatment, such as: duration, frequency of sessions, fees, etc.

 My Central London (EC1) consulting room is very near Old Street Station and Barbican Station, within easy reach of Clerkenwell, Angel, Finsbury, Farringdon, Shoreditch, Islington, City of London, Bank, St. Pauls, Moorgate, Chancery Lane, Liverpool Street.